opsmill/infrahub-jsonschema/README.md

 > A JSON Schema file is a standard specification that describes the structure and validation rules for various data (YAML, JSON).
 It provides a way to define what a valid document should look like, including the types of values, required fields, default values, and other constraints.

 Currently we maintain JSON Schema files for:
-- [Infrahub Schema definition file](https://docs.infrahub.app/topics/schema) Standard schema file for Infrahub, usually defined in Yaml
+- [Infrahub Schema definition file](https://docs.infrahub.app/topics/schema) Schema file for Infrahub, usually defined in Yaml
 - [Infrahub repository configuration file](https://docs.infrahub.app/topics/infrahub-yml) (`.infrahub.yml`)